Overtaking

 Completing a successful overtake of a slower road user

-• Pass horse riders and horse-drawn vehicles at speeds under 10 mph and allow at least 2 metres of space
+• Pass horse riders and horse-drawn vehicles at speeds under ten mph and allow at least 2 metres of space

 • Road position is critical, you should be in position 3, righthand side of your side of the road, i.e. nearer to the centre of the road.

-• When it is safe to overtake, check your mirrors, indicate right and pass, giving as much space as you can.
+• When it is safe to overtake, check your mirrors, indicate right and pass, and give as much space as possible.
 Before you pull back in, cancel your indicator and move back to position 2.
 Ensure you do not move back too quickly and leave a safe gap.

 For more details, refer to the Highway Code